FOOTBALL / BASKETBALL / RUGBY / … FIELD HOCKEY FIELD HOCKEY

 Choosing the right size and model

-Choosing the right size and model (continued)
+Choosing the right size and model (cont.)

 Field hockey shoes have different sections.
 Each has a specific purpose.
 The outsole (in contact with the ground) is generally made of rubber and has spikes.
 It is hard and provides traction to prevent slipping.
 The midsole (just above the outsole) is generally made of ethylene-vinyl acetate (EVA).